 Don’t assume employees will know how to navigate these elements alone.
 Establish processes, communication, and leader accountability in your transition plans.

-2. recognise employees frequently to strengthen connection
+2. Recognise employees frequently to strengthen connection

 In a workplace culture with integrated recognition, the Job Transition Impact Model is even more effective at creating transformative experiences.
 Frequent recognition—received, given, or observed—creates a foundation for positive job transitions and provides meaningful touchpoints during the transition experience.